siddxd2005/UBIKZ-fashion-ecommerce/README.md

 - **View Routes:**
   - `GET /api/views`: Retrieve a list of views.

+### FEATURE BASED PROJECT DESCRIPTION
+#### - HOMEPAGE
+UBIKZ Follows a modern fast fashion brand homepage theme similar to Indian Fast Fashion brand "bewakoof" the images have been taken from bewakoof's website back from 2023

 ### Configuration
 Configuration settings are typically stored in environment variables or configuration files.
 The project uses a `.env` file to manage environment-specific settings.
 Example configuration settings include: